cityssm/tip-of-the-month/2025/06-jun/browsing-websites-using-a-keyboard.md

 <https://ssmpl.ca/>

-❓ What are the current Saturday hours for the Library’s North Branch?
+❓ **What are the current Saturday hours for the Library's North Branch?**

 ## Test Three – Job Search